Treasurer and Minister for Economic Development – Tim Pallas MP

 - driving wages policy, which operates in conjunction with the industrial relations policies as developed and administered by the Industrial Relations Minister

 - overseeing the planning and delivery of major infrastructure projects undertaken across government

 - administering the Market‑led Proposals Guideline, which provides the State with the means to access new and innovative ideas from the private sector

 - revenue policy and collection for the State of Victoria, including stamp duty, payroll tax and land tax

 - borrowing, investment and financial arrangements to hedge, protect and manage the State’s financial interests

-Robin Scott MP commenced as Minister for Finance in December 2014.
+Robin Scott MP commenced as Assistant Treasurer in November 2018.

 The Minister’s primary responsibilities are:

 - the State’s financial reporting and accountability framework